okyeron/OMX-27/Docs.md

 Page 3:
 - `PBNK`: Potentiometer bank select
-- `THRU`: when "On" incoming USBMIDI will be passed to TRS MIDI Out.
+- `THRU`: when "On" incoming USBMIDI is passed to TRS MIDI Out.
 - `MCRO`: MIDI Macro Mode Select (default is OFF)
 - `M-CH`: MIDI Macro Mode Channel

 Page 4:
 - `ROOT` : select the root note for scale mode
 - `SCALE` : select a scale or turn off scale mode
 - `LOCK` : locks to the active scale.
-If this is enabled, you will only be able to play notes in the scale
+If this is enabled, you can only play notes in the scale
 - `GROUP` : groups all the notes of the scale across the lower row of 16 keys.

 Page 5: